 Table 1 provides some additional summary statistics to better qualify the nature of this difference.
-The first and second rows report the recall and diary measures of hours worked described a proxy of actual work hours.
-See Aguiar et al. (2012) for a comprehensive review of the growing literature in the economics of time use.
+The first and second rows report the recall and diary measures of hours worked described earlier.
+By both measures family CEOs work fewer hours, but importantly the difference is much larger (6.2 vs 3.6 hours) when we use the diary measure, as family CEOs tend to overestimate their time at work while professional CEOs underestimate it.14